hlascelles/figjam/README.md

 figjam
 ================

-Simple, Heroku-friendly Rails app configuration using `ENV` and a single YAML file.
+Simple, Rails app configuration using `ENV` and a single YAML file.

 ## Figjam origins

-Figjam is a direct fork of the [figaro](https://github.com/laserlemon/figaro) rubygem.
+Figjam started as a direct fork of the [figaro](https://github.com/laserlemon/figaro) rubygem.

+There are some key differences in philosophy:

-However it chooses not to go down the more "ruby code" 2.x path that gem was taking, preferring to keep using hierarchical yaml files.
+1. Figjam chooses not to go down the more "use ruby for configuration" 2.x path that gem was taking, preferring to keep using hierarchical yaml files.
+2. Figjam prefers that you *do* commit your application.yml to your repository, as long as you don't put any credentials or other secrets in it.
+It encourages an ENV-with-code-change PR flow that simplifies providing default ENV values for an application, as well as codified overrides per environment.
+These all, of course, can be overridden by a real ENV.

+Given (2), it doesn't make sense to push ENV to Heroku from the application.yml file, so Heroku support has been removed.

-It can be used as a direct drop-in for the `figaro` gem.
+With those caveats, it can be used as a drop-in replacement for the `figaro` gem.
 It even aliases the `Figaro` to `Figjam` module namespace for drop-in compatibility.

 ## Why does Figjam exist?

-Figjam was written to make it easy to configure Rails applications.
+Figjam makes it easy to configure Rails applications.

 PRs to applications often need to come with default configuration values, but hardcoding these into software makes them impossible to change at runtime.
 However supplying them separately to an